-With increasing Ring’s device ecosystem, all of these devices have the ability to be useful in HomeKit beyond just their base functionality.
+Also, with increasing Ring’s device ecosystem, all of these devices have the ability to be useful in HomeKit beyond just their base functionality.
 Although Ring can’t provide this capability themselves, Homebridge provides the ability to use Ring devices with your Apple HomeKit.
 Let’s take a look at how to use Ring devices with Apple HomeKit.

 Homebridge is a lightweight server and third-party software application designed to unify your entire smart ecosystem under one simple control system.
 It can integrate with your home automation system to offer HomeKit integration for your smart home accessories that don’t directly support Apple HomeKit.
 In other words, it is a bridge between HomeKit and the third-party application.

 Homebridge Hub or Homebridge on a computer for ring devices?